rayhanuddin2019/php-modules/README.md

 # php-modules

-A PHP module system based on PSR-11 and service providers.
+A PHP module system proposal and prototype.

+[Read the why, what and how here][docs].

+[docs]: docs/intro.md